RayLin1230/RCOS-Cilium/documentation/progress.md

 As instructed I opened the onboarding.md file and started reading it.
 As implied by the name of the file, the purpose of the file is to help newcomers like me to go through the onboarding process for the project.

-The document first introduces me to Cilium, Kubernetes, and Terraform.
+The document first introduces me to Cilium(1), Kubernetes(2), and Terraform(3).
 I also watched introductory videos on these new terms to better understand what they are, their use cases, and how they work together in a cloud-native environment.
 This helped me familiarize myself with the setup process and some key concepts behind these tools.

-Kubernetes are a platform to automate the deployment and management of containerized applications.
-Containers are self-contained units that hold everything an app needs to run, ensuring consistent behavior across environments.

-Cilium helps manage data communication between applications in a Kubernetes cluster, enhancing security, visibility, and scalability.
-Cilium secures traffic by controlling which applications can communicate and provides monitoring of traffic flow within the cluster.

-Terraform automates infrastructure management using Infrastructure as Code (IaC).
-It defines infrastructure (servers, networks) using configuration files in HCL (HashiCorp Configuration Language).
-It uses providers (like Azure, AWS) to deploy infrastructure.
-In the context of the project, Terraform creates a Kubernetes cluster on Azure Kubernetes Service (AKS), where Cilium is deployed to manage networking.

 The document then showcases the files breakdown to me: main.tf: Defines the core infrastructure components like resource groups, virtual networks, subnets, and Kubernetes clusters.